SCAGspm/spm_dm_documentation_update/index.rst

 Query
 -----
-UrbanFootprint attribute query functionality can be accessed by clicking on the ‘Explore’ button at the top of the User Interface and then clicking on the ‘Query’ button.
+UrbanFootprint attribute query functionality can be accessed by clicking on the ‘Explore’ button at the top of the User Interface and then clicking on the ‘Query’ button, while a data layer is selected.
 See Figure 5 below:

 .. figure:: images/query_window.png
     :alt: query window